Catholic youth work: Training and qualification

-Spiritual activities

 Empowerment and personal development

 Empowerment has become an essential aspect of personal and youth development; this is in order to help curb the gaps created by our school systems across the globe so as to prepare young persons for the current demands of work and as well as the future of work which in itself is upon us us with the emergence of the COVID-19 pandemic.

 Youth underemployment poses a huge challenge to economic development if not looked at closely especially within the church.

-Social activities

 Different levels

 There are a variety of different activities which are classed as Catholic youth work.
 They include the following:

 Parish based youth work

 A great deal of parishes have groups which cater to young people in some way or other.
 These may be designated 'youth groups' of 'youth clubs' or may be groups for particular young people within the parish such as altar servers or those about to receive confirmation, for example.
 Whether or not all groups for, or including, young people in parishes can be considered among the realm of youth work is debatable as many will be catechetical or organised around particular duties rather than holding to the established methodology of informal education.

 Both Catholic youth organizations and national and diocesan youth ministry departments often offer resources, ideas and programmes supporting parishes to plan and run own local youth ministry activities.